 12. Golmaal Fun Unlimited (2006)

-Even though the Golmaal franchise has mostly lost the plot with its (many) sequels, when the first movie had came out, Rohit Shetty had definitely managed to revive slapstick humour!
+Even though the Golmaal franchise has mostly lost the plot with its (many) sequels, when the first movie came out, Rohit Shetty definitely managed to revive slapstick humour!
+The movie stars Ajay Devgn, Arshad Warsi, Sharman Joshi, and Tusshar Kapoor in lead roles.
+Stream it on Amazon Prime Video and MX Player.
+The film is rated 7.4 on IMDb.

-This movie proves that if the story is good and the dialogues are funny, even bad acting can be ignored.
-Which is how we manage to laugh out loud every time we watch this movie, despite the performances by Fardeen Khan and Celina Jaitley.
+This movie proves that if the story is good and the dialogues are funny, even lousy acting can be ignored.
+This is how we manage to laugh out loud every time we watch this movie, despite the performances by Fardeen Khan and Celina Jaitley.
+The movie is rated 6.6 on IMDb.
+You can stream the movie on Zee5.

-Bollywood definitely does not deliver brilliant sarcastic humor, with the exception of this cult classic.
+Bollywood definitely does not deliver brilliant sarcastic humour, with the exception of this cult classic.
 With the most epic Mahabharat re-telling ever, this is one movie that is relevant even today!
+Directed by Kundan Shah, the movie stars Naseeruddin Shah, Satish Shah, and Satish Kaushik.
+The movie is rated 8.3 on IMDb and it can be streamed on Amazon Prime Video.

 Kamal Haasan aced his role, which was no easy feat considering Robin Williams played the lead in the original Mrs Doubtfire.
-But the highlight of this movie is that instead of relying on a lame gag, like cross dressing, the movie focused on situational comedy (such as Amrish Puri and Paresh Rawal's love for Lakshmi Godbole), and managed to become a classic!
+But the highlight of this movie is that instead of relying on a lame gag, like cross-dressing, the movie focused on situational comedy (such as Amrish Puri and Paresh Rawal’s love for Lakshmi Godbole), and managed to become a classic!
+It is rated 7.4 on IMDb.

-It maybe the story of Rani's (Kangana Ranaut) transformation, but this simple story is also the perfect pick-me-up movie to watch.
-And it was perhaps Rani's naive outlook that added humor to situations that you'd never imagine to be funny - such as being mugged or going to a strip cub.
+It may be the story of Rani’s (Kangana Ranaut) transformation, but this simple story is also the perfect pick-me-up movie to watch.
+And it was perhaps Rani’s naive outlook that added humour to situations that you’d never imagine to be funny – such as being mugged or going to a strip club.
+Starring Kangana Ranaut, the film is rated 8.1 on IMDb.
+Stream it on Netflix, Voot, and JioCinema.

 20. Chashme Buddoor (1981)